sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 ## Outlook

 Recovery is not really satisfactory.
 It is not clear how to recover a cluster which is down completely in a "Mesos-like" way.
 One has to access the tasks directly and moreover the time to do this is limited because Marathon restarts the tasks.
-Some more clever ideas a necessary here.
+Some more clever ideas are necessary here.

 The storage topic is quite in the move right now in the Docker and in the Mesos world.
-For now the static host volume kind of works, but of course much more dynamic solution would be great.
+For now the static host volume kind of works, but of course much more dynamic solutions would be great.

-Because not many MySQL client libraries support Galera clients directly, it would make sense to include a haproxy (or some other MySQL supporting proxy) in front.
-Using the health check on port `8080`, which is used by Marathon to decide whether a node is healthy, can also used by this proxy to only redirect queries to `PRIMARY` and non-read-only nodes.
-This will probably be the next step – added later to this post – to get this into a production setup of an app based on Galera.
+Because not many MySQL client libraries support Galera clients directly, it would make sense to include a haproxy (or some other MySQL supporting proxy) in front of the Galera cluster.
+Using the health check on port `8080`, which is used by Marathon to decide whether a node is healthy, can also used by this proxy to only redirect queries to PRIMARY and non-read-only nodes.
+This will probably be the next step – added later to this post – to get this setup into a production environment of an app based on Galera.

 Finally it should be highlighted that Galera's cluster logic really feels like a great fit with the dynamic nature of a Mesos cluster.
 This is in contrast to a lot of other services which come from the static pre-Docker world.
 So I completely agree with Erkan that Galera does a lot of things right.